TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 Critical Warning

-During its lifecycle, a DataHandler instance accumulates significant internal state: error logs, copy mappings, MM relation stores, and ID remapping stacks.
+During its lifecycle, a DataHandler instance accumulates significant internal state: error logs, copy mappings, MM relation stores, and ID remap stacks.
 When processing thousands of records, these internal arrays grow continuously – leading to increasing memory consumption and non-linear performance degradation.

 Quantitative Performance Analysis